grabcode/grabcode.github.io/_cheatsheets/es6-javascript-since-2015.md

 comments: true
 ---

 Javascript is a fantastic and popular language.
-As such, it evolves rather quickly and new functionalities  are brought to Javascript programers very often, thanks to ECMA International, institution driving this upgrades.
+As such, it evolves rather quickly and new functionalities are brought to Javascript programmers very often, thanks to ECMA International, institution driving this upgrades.
+Actually, ECMA script is now releasing a new version of ECMA Script yearly.

 You might not know, but the Javascript you are writing nowadays follows the 5th version of ECMA, hence named ES5, shorthand standing for ECMA Script 5.
 In 2015, the new ECMA Script specifications have been [signed off](http://www.ecma-international.org/ecma-262/6.0/index.html), and consequently what was named the 6th version (code name ES6) became officially `ECMA Script 2015` (ES2015).
 Any further development of ECMA would fall under the code name ES7.